Flowopoly

 Session 1

-After a brief introduction to the aims and objectives of the day, we collaboratively set up the tables, boards and cards so that we can replay a 'bad' day in the life of a district general hospital.
-We replay all of the patient moves: arrivals, transfers and departures.
-We pause the replays at selected 15-minute intervals to allow ourselves time to take stock and review what we have witnessed.
+After a brief introduction to the aims and objectives of the day, we set up the tables, boards and cards so that we can replay a typical few hours in the life of a district general hospital.
+We replay arrivals, transfers and departures.
+Once the replay is finished (after about 20 minutes), we spend time as a group reviewing and discussing what we've just seen.
+Then we single out a few specific 'flow moments' in order to work out exactly what happens when patients move from one staging post to another, and why those moves can be delayed.

 Session 2